ratfactor/HummingJay/README.markdown

 	API
 	);

 Here you can see that we've defined four possible URIs.
-One of them, `/foo/bars/{bar_id}`, has a parameter, which will match URIs such as `/foo/bars/31` and `/foo/bars/Cheers`.
-Each will be handled by an instance of the resource class specified (e.g. `/foo` is handled by the `Foo` class).
+One of them, `/foo/bars/{bar_id}`, has a parameter, which will match URIs which fit the pattern (e.g. `/foo/bars/31` or `/foo/bars/Cheers`).

+The four URIs will be handled by an instance of the resource class specified.
+When you try to reach the URI `/foo`, control will be passed off to the resource defined by the `Foo` class.

 ## Creating Resources